Modern Slavery Statement

 Monitoring of our Anti-Slavery Policy

-We intend to use the above and internal procurement procedures to monitor how effective we have been in ensuring that slavery and human trafficking is not taking place in any part of our business or supply chains.
+We intend to use the above and internal procedures to monitor how effective we have been in ensuring that slavery or human trafficking is not taking place in any part of our business or supply chains.

-The Company pledges to review, on an annual basis, the effectiveness of this statement to ensure that there is no slavery or human trafficking in our supply chains.
+The Company pledges to review on an annual basis the effectiveness of this statement to ensure that there are no slavery or human trafficking in our supply chains.

 Mike Howarth